oncomouse/dhsi2015/Readme.md

 # Sixth Dimensional Stein

 This project, by [Margaret Konkol](https://twitter.com/mekonkol) and [Andrew Pilsch](https://twitter.com/oncomouse), responds to course themes in our [DHSI 2015 Physical Computing course](https://github.com/uvicmakerlab/dhsi2015/blob/master/index.md) by placing Gertrude Stein in a box.

+Sourcing one of Stein's object poems from *Tender Buttons*, we scrambled "Box" into its ideal format, a six dimensional space.
+By pressing a "tender button" our box opens and draws the user into a six dimensional space.
+Translating the object-description-method Stein employs in which associations wrap around objects creating dense meshworks of social, political and idiosyncratic description we have given "Box" its fully realized dimensional exhibition space.
+Nolonger is the poem locked to linear parsing.
+Instead, each press of the tender button scrambles and reorders the poem as if the user is reading the poem as a space, looking at one word on the right facing box wall, and then, say, looking at the adjacent box wall.
+"Box" becomes its own object, triggering for the user new social, political personal meshworks.

+## Sample Output

+> doubling left open
+> is different and
+> outward recognition
+> necessary when a box

 Using an Arduino, we created a device (source code in `arduino-code`) that opens a box, displays a random poem built from Stein's *Tender Buttons*, and then, when the user loses interest, destroys the poem.